Trent Kittleman: Other memberships

+Post-legislative career

+Following her defeat in the 2022 elections, Kittleman filed to run in 2024 for the Howard County Board of Education in District 5.
+Prior to her campaign announcement Kittleman was associated with the Howard County chapter of Moms for Liberty, but had taken herself off of the group's member rolls when she decided to run.
+Despite this distancing, Kittleman still promoted several of the group's positions in her school board campaign, including book banning, and included an advertisement for the group on her personal website.
+Kittleman was defeated by Andrea Chamblee in the general election on November 5, 2024 by more than 5%, 52.5% to 47%.

 Political positions

 Crime

 Kittleman introduced "Laura and Reid's Law" during the 2019 legislative session, which would allow prosecutors to seek convictions for the murders of the mother and fetus.
 The bill was named for Laura Wallen, who was four months pregnant when she was killed by her boyfriend in September 2017.
 The bill passed and became law on May 13, 2019.

 Education

 In 2015, Kittleman co-sponsored legislation that would shift the burden of proof in due process hearings for children with disabilities to get IEPs from parents to school systems.

 Environment

 In 2019, Kittleman voted against legislation that would allow the Howard County Council to set a fee for plastic bags.
 The bill passed and became law, and the Howard County Council voted 4-1 to implement the bag fee in December 2019.

 In December 2019, the Maryland Public Interest Research Group gave Kittleman a score of zero percent on its annual legislative scorecard.